PeterAdr14/Smoothify/README.md

 ### Personal Experience:
 Overall, this project was a fantastic experience for me.
 It let me explore some tools I had minimal time working with, like React Native, or languages that I have never worked with before, like Golang.
 The most time-consuming part for me was learning how the Google Cloud Platform operates, as well as learning the Go language for database functions.
-React Native has a plethora of components and tools available for you that allow for a lot of freedom to build Smoothify how I wanted to.
+React Native has a plethora of components and tools available for you that allow for a lot of freedom to build Smoothify in the way I envisioned.